rlk/chomp/README.md

-# chomp
+# The Chomp

-Fender 5E1 clone
+The Chomp is a clone of the Fender Champ Amp 5E1 circuit.
+For documentation, see http://rlk.github.io/chomp.